Finance

 HFT can not be done by humans and generally requires higher volumes for trading.
 Scalping on the other hand is suitable for human reaction times and enables traders to reduce market exposure times.
 Scalping can be implemented by following the steps described earlier.
 The main idea is to develop a strategy that has a high win rate and is focused on lower time frames.

 Scalping is an approach in trading where the trader tries to capitalize on frequent intraday trading.
-With scalping strategies, a trader opens trades for a short period of time.
-Therefore,
+With scalping strategies, a trader opens trades for a short period.
+Therefore.

 author-img